 If you avoid maintenance fees, your resort ownership could make a collective effort.
 The resort or collection agency could escalate your case to foreclosure if you refuse to pay your maintenance fees.
 Either way, your credit could be affected if you avoid paying maintenance fees.

 It can be easy to be deceived by a fraudulent timeshare exit team.
 They have seemingly popped up everywhere.
-Given that we're in a tough financial year – due to the COVID-19 pandemic – timeshare exit scams have started to realize they can trick even more people into paying money to exit their timeshares.
+Since the COVID-19 pandemic – timeshare exit scams have started to realize they can trick even more people into paying money to exit their timeshares.

 If you're skeptical about a company, make sure none of the below apply to that company.
 Here are the three red flags that tend to give away timeshare exit scams: